wbotelhos/gridy/README.markdown

-	debug             : false                                   // Shows details of the grid request. error             : undefined                               // Function executed when occurs an error. evenOdd           : false                                   // Enables the even odd row style. find              : ''                                      // Name of the column where research will be done. findsName         : []                                      // List with the name of the columns for research. findTarget        : undefined                               // ID of the place where the find element will be appended.
+	debug             : false                                   // Shows details of the grid request. error             : undefined                               // Function executed when occurs an error. evenOdd           : false                                   // Enables the even odd row style. filter            : undefined                               // Function executed to filter the returned JSON data. find              : ''                                      // Name of the column where research will be done. findsName         : []                                      // List with the name of the columns for research. findTarget        : undefined                               // ID of the place where the find element will be appended.